 The process of writing a personal essay begins long before you grab a pen and paper.

-It starts with reading: The more that you read examples of personal essays in English, the more likely it is that you will figure out how to express your unique voice clearly in this language.
+First: Start by reading!
+The more that you read examples of personal essays in English, the more likely it is that you will figure out how to express your unique voice clearly in this language.
 This will also help you discover the appropriate level of academic expression and formality.
 Of course, you will need to do some research to find a variety of successful sample essays to study.
 Do not forget to consider that when planning the total time you will need.

 Next: Identify teachers, parents, and friends who are fluent in written English and/or know what is expected of personal essays in the United States.
 Ask if they will agree to give you feedback.
 Sometimes, there is a designated staff member at your target school in the U.S. who can send you specific resources or provide more direct help; it is always worth asking the admissions office if this is the case for international applicants.
 You should be in touch with all of these potential candidates before you start writing; do not wait until you are ready to hand them something to read!
 (You will follow up and ask for their feedback once you complete your first draft.)

+Now: Start writing!
 With plenty of time to understand, plan, write, and revise, you will write the best personal essay possible.
 This also helps you prevent stress during the application process.

 Understand Your Audience